Related Materials: More Employees & Workplaces Guidance | All Guidance

 Obtain consultation from experienced HVAC professionals when considering changes to HVAC systems and equipment.
 Some of the recommendations below are based on ASHRAE's Guidance for Building Operations During the COVID-19 Pandemic.
 Review additional ASHRAE Guidelines for Schools and Universities for further information on ventilation recommendations for different types of buildings and building readiness for occupancy.
 Not all steps are applicable for all scenarios.

 Portable Air Cleaners (PACs) should be considered in rooms and areas where mechanical and passive ventilation cannot be improved.
 PACs come in a range of sizes, features, and prices; higher-priced units may not necessarily provide greater improvements to air quality.
 Depending on the quantity, quality, and condition of existing ventilation, PACs providing 2-5 additional ACH may be needed.
-At the minimum:
+Review these key points about effective use of PACs:

 Commercial/Industrial units, sometimes referred to as "Negative Air Machines (NAMs)" or "hogs," may already be available in larger facilities; check with Facilities/Maintenance personnel, who may also be able to order this type of unit through their equipment suppliers.
 All such units should be inspected for proper discharge of exhaust.